andrebiegel/liferay-configuration-api/README.md

 * Language Property Issue: with the the group-scoped example the category section labels fails, but the category labels is resolved.
 When deploying the company scoped version even the category label fails.
 When exluding the the configuration category and deploying it separately, it is like the group scoped example ..
 Strange Things  , the topic is  also in the forums https://community.liferay.com/de/forums/-/message_boards/message/113234099
 * Exporting configurations: when exportings configurations , liferay is providing the mediatype as XML and not as config. ..the old way was in xml
+* the confog category Label is not displayed in every variant: The tests have been done with sp 9.. so far the workaroung is to deploy the category separately ..

 ## Open Topics
-*  the portlet example contains a ConfigurationPidMapping Implementation. it is unclear what it acually does .. it has been adapted from the liferay blogs portlet
+*  the portlet example contains a ConfigurationPidMapping Implementation. it is unclear what it acually does .. it has been adapted from the liferay blogs portlet (https://community.liferay.com/de/forums/-/message_boards/message/113426189?_com_liferay_message_boards_web_portlet_MBPortlet_showBreadcrumb=false)

 [1]: https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-1/categorizing-the-configuration  "Creating Configuration Categories"